1947 Poonch rebellion: The context of Partition

-Present day Pakistan bordering Jammu and Kashmir: West Punjab shown as "Punjab" and the NWFP shown as "Khyber Pakhtunkhwa".
+Present day Pakistan bordering Jammu and Kashmir: West Punjab is now renamed as Punjab and the NWFP as Khyber Pakhtunkhwa.
 East Punjab to the south of Kashmir is unmarked.

 At the beginning of 1947, the British Indian provinces of Punjab, to the south and southwest of Kashmir, and North-West Frontier Province (NWFP) to the northwest of Kashmir, were two of the most important provinces of the would-be Pakistan.
 However, the Muslim League was not in power in either of them.
-Punjab was held by the Unionists, and the NWFP by Indian National Congress Undeterred, the Muslim League decided to bring down both the governments, with the help of its private militia Muslim League National Guard in Punjab, and its leaders Pir of Manki Sharif and Khan Abdul Qayyum Khan in the NWFP.
+Punjab was held by the Unionists, and the NWFP by Indian National Congress.
+Undeterred, the Muslim League decided to bring down both the governments, with the help of its private militia Muslim League National Guard in Punjab, and its leaders Pir of Manki Sharif and Khan Abdul Qayyum Khan in the NWFP.
 These efforts exacerbated Hindu-Sikh-Muslim communal tensions in the two provinces.
-The trauma was especially acute in the Hazara district, a Muslim League stronghold, which directly bordered the Poonch and Muzaffarabad districts,.
+The trauma was especially acute in the Hazara District, a Muslim League stronghold, which directly bordered the Poonch and Muzaffarabad districts.
 Between November 1946 and January 1947, Hindu and Sikh refugees poured into Kashmir, with some 2,500 of them under the State care.
 The plight of these refugees did much to influence the Maharaja's future actions.

 On 2 March 1947, the Unionist government in Punjab fell.
 Immediately, communal fires were set ablaze in Multan, Rawalpindi, Amritsar and Lahore, spreading to, Murree, Taxila and Attock in Punjab.
 In the NWFP, the Hazara and Peshawar districts were affected.